18F/ekip-api/README.md

 npm install --global gulp
 ```

-Also install the additional modules to watch for SASS pre-processing changes
+Next, install the additional modules to watch for SASS pre-processing changes
 (using Bourbon and Neat and minifying the results) as well as uglification of JavaScript files:

 ```